 Who can join NHLA?

 Any individual associated with libraries in New Hampshire may join, from library staff to trustees and members of Friends organizations.
 Students who are studying towards their Masters in Library Science may join for a nominal annual fee.
 A lifetime individual membership category is also available.
 Vendors may join NHLA as corporate members.
 Membership is for the calendar year, January through December.
-For a complete list of membership categories, please download the current membership application.
+To join or renew your membership, please register online or download the current membership application.

 What does NHLA do for New Hampshire libraries and librarians?